gmertk/ParkedTextField/README.md

 ## Setup

 If you want to use storyboards, just drop a TextField into your storyboard and set its class to `ParkedTextField`.
-Then customize through the attributes inspector.
+Then customize through the attributes inspector or code.
 Otherwise, you can write the code to initialize with frame and set the properties.

 ## Properties
 ```swift